Remco28/nj-gov-2025/docs/ARCHITECTURE.md

 ### User Experience Flow

-1. User clicks spinner button
+1. User clicks the spinner button.
-2. System randomly selects a talking point (avoiding the last shown)
+2. System randomly selects a top-level topic (avoiding the last shown).
-3. Speech bubble appears with title and summary
+3. The speech bubble appears with the topic title and summary.
-4. User clicks bubble to open modal
+4. User clicks the bubble to open the modal.
-5. Modal displays full details with sources
+5. Modal displays the topic details plus a list of follow-up questions written as prompts.
+6. User selects a prompt to reveal its answer; the modal pushes that follow-up onto a navigation stack.
+7. A back control lets the user return to the previous level or all the way back to the original topic.
-6. User closes modal and can spin again for a different point
+8. User closes the modal and can spin again for a different topic.

 ### Accessibility Features